For some terminal diseases, it is not easy to die.

 So caring loved ones may not know how to allow them to die of their underlying disease.

-The “Natural Dying Living Will” strives to overcome these challenges.
+The “Natural Dying Living Will” strives to overcome this challenge.
 It can work for any terminal illness.
-It focuses on the most compelling reason to allow a person to die: severe suffering.
+It focuses on the most compelling reason to allow a person to die: severe, untreatable suffering.

 This online program, “My-Way-Cards-for-Dementia-Demo” is an excerpt of the full online program that can generate your “Natural Dying Living Will.”

-Both online programs use a patient decision aid, My Way Cards.”
-It describes about 50 conditions.
+Both online programs use a patient decision aid, My Way Cards” that describes 50 specific conditions.

-The cards can educate you about advanced dementia and other severe illnesses.
+The cards describe what it can be like to live with advanced dementia and other terminal illnesses.

-This DEMO has 12 conditions; the full program has 50.
-It strives to be comprehensive in reflecting what people dread most about prolonged dying in advanced dementia and other terminal illnesses.)
+This DEMO has 12 conditions; the full program has 50 as it strives to be comprehensive.

 Use the DEMO if you want to learn: